 Manage the relationships with your customers: integrate a CRM into your LMS

 Customer Relationship Management software, such as Salesforce, Sugar CRM or Microsoft Dynamics, allows organisations to manage and track interactions with existing and potential customers.
 If your business goal is to sell training to other organisations or individuals, a CRM – LMS integration is key to marketing your courses and optimising sales through personalised, timely customer communication with your learners.

 The key to making the most out of integrating an LMS with other software is that both parts support Single Sign On (SSO).
 That is, they allow users to authenticate themselves only once in a software system, and then being able to access other related, but independent, software without having to re-authenticate themselves.
 SSO allows employees to navigate seamlessly from their corporate LMS to other integrated software systems, since they only have to use their login credentials once to access the LMS and they’re automatically authenticated in the rest of the software ecosystem.

 Create a company-wide software ecosystem with Moodle Workplace

 Moodle Workplace is an enterprise learning management system that supports SSO integration with countless software systems, whether it is native integrations or integrations through plugins.

-If the integration that you need doesn’t exist through a native integration or plugin, Moodle’s Premium Certified Service Providers can create an ad-hoc integration through Moodle’s API to customise Moodle Workplace to meet your business goals.
+If the integration that you need doesn’t exist through a native integration, plugin, or a Moodle Certified LMS integration, Moodle’s Premium Certified Service Providers can create an ad-hoc integration through Moodle’s API to customise Moodle Workplace to meet your business goals.